 A recent survey conducted by Quartz in conjunction with Harris Poll polled 2,000 Americans about their CBD usage and habits.
 While only 22 percent of users reported using CBD socially, the study revealed 50 percent of participants use CBD to help manage stress and anxiety relief.
-The top listed conditions included taking CBD to improve sleep, relieve chronic muscle and joint pain, as well as to help alleviate migraines and nausea.
+The top listed conditions included taking CBD to improve sleep, relieve chronic muscle and joint pain, as well as to help alleviate nausea.

 The data also revealed that younger Americans tend to prefer CBD, with twice as many people in the 18 to 44 age bracket using it compared to other groups.

 This isn’t the first or only indication that consumers have been starting to swap out their pharmaceuticals for CBD.
 Using CBD in lieu of anti-inflammatory agents such as Ibuprofen has exploded in popularity among athletes, so much so that the NFL is currently considering revising its stance on cannabis use.